 Exercise

 Amphibians are not high-energy pets.
 Due to their cold-blooded nature, their exercise needs mainly depend on their body temperature.
-Frogs are active when the air in the tank is humid, but they can also remain still with these humid conditions.
+Frogs are active when the air in the tank is humid, but they can also remain still in these humid conditions.

 Training